All posts

 3. A question the viewer feels compelled to answer

-4. A relatable situation that triggers instant recognition
+4. A situation so relatable it triggers instant recognition